mapbox/ecs-watchbot/docs/building-a-template.md

-.ref.queueArn | the ARN of the SQS Queue Watchbot built .ref.queueName | the name of the SQS Queue Watchbot built .ref.notificationTopic | the SNS topic that receives notifications when processing fails .ref.webhookEnpoint | [conditional] if requested, the URL for the webhook endpoint .ref.webhookKey | [conditional] if requested, the access token for making webhook requests .ref.accessKeyId | [conditional] if requested, an AccessKeyId with permission to publish to Watchbot's SNS topic .ref.secretAccessKey | [conditional] if requested, a SecretAccessKey with permission to publish to Watchbot's SNS topic .ref.progressTable | [conditional] if running in reduce-mode, the name of the DynamoDB table that tracks job progress
+.ref.queueArn | the ARN of the SQS Queue Watchbot built .ref.queueName | the name of the SQS Queue Watchbot built .ref.notificationTopic | the SNS topic that receives notifications when processing fails .ref.progressTable | [conditional] if running in reduce-mode, the name of the DynamoDB table that tracks job progress

 These properties each return CloudFormation references (i.e. `{ "Ref": "..." }` objects) that can be used in your template.
 In the above example, if I wanted my stack to output the SNS topic built by Watchbot, I could: